compilerla/compiler.la/_posts/2023-12-13-gift-guide.md

 layout: blog_post
 title: "Compiler’s 2023 Holiday Gift Guide"
 subtitle: "Searching for that perfect gift for the public service enthusiast in your life?
 Compiler’s got you covered!
 Here is this year’s round-up of our favorite transit-related gift ideas.
+description: "Searching for that perfect gift for the public service enthusiast in your life?
+Compiler’s got you covered!"
 <br><br><p><em>P.S.
 If you didn’t make the holiday cut off this year, we think these make great gifts year-round!</em></p>"
 author: Compiler Staff
 excerpt: "8 of our favorite transit-related goodies"